-The New York Human Rights Law prohibits employers from using any type of application form that expresses any limitation, specification, or discrimination as to age, race, creed, color, national origin, sex (including gender identity and transgender status), sexual orientation, disability, military status, predisposing genetic characteristics, familial status (effective 1/19/16), marital status, or domestic violence victim status (NY Exec.
+The New York Human Rights Law prohibits employers from using any type of application form that expresses any limitation, specification, or discrimination as to age, race, creed, color, national origin, sexual orientation, military status, sex (including gender identity and transgender status), disability, predisposing genetic characteristics, familial status, marital status, or domestic violence victim status (NY Exec.
 Law Sec.
 296; 9 NYCRR Sec.
 466.13).
 The law covers employers with four or more employees.

 Retaliation prohibited.
 Employers are prohibited from discharging, expelling, or otherwise discriminating against any person who has opposed any unlawful discriminatory practice (NY Exec.
 Law Sec.
 296 et seq.).